 Clothing – It is not required these days for a witch to wear special robes when practicing witchcraft, although some witches prefer to do this to create a sense of ceremony.
-If you choose to wear particular garb as you work your magick, use the clothes you wear only for your witchcraft practices.
+If you choose to wear particular garb as you work your magic, use the clothes you wear only for your witchcraft practices.

 Paton – A paton, or altar paton is something like a shield, it is a metal five pointed star inscribed on a small piece of wood.

-Pentacle – A five pointed star, usually in silver is enclosed within a circle and the symbol is always aligned with witchcraft and magick.
+Pentacle – A five pointed star, usually in silver is enclosed within a circle and the symbol is always aligned with witchcraft and magic.
 The bringing together of spirit and Earth is the symbolism.

 Sage and Salt – These are used for purifying, sage for cleansing unwanted energies, and burned to be used to cleanse the air and move any blocked energy.
-Salt is often used to consecrate a magick circle, and to purify, crystals can be purified and cleansed using salt.
+Salt is often used to consecrate a magic circle, and to purify, crystals can be purified and cleansed using salt.

 Thurible (incense burner) – A witch uses the incense burner to represent the elements of Fire and Air, again this is something that is used to purify a sacred area and can also be used if there have been any negative energies in your home.

 Wand – No witch would be without their wand, and a wand is a particularly personal object.
 The wand signifies, magic, healing, Earth and the cosmos, witches can use it to direct energy and cast the magic circle.